linrunner/TLP/README.md

-TLP README - 08.02.2019
+# TLP - Linux Advanced Power Management

-TLP brings you the benefits of advanced power management for Linux without the need to understand every technical detail.
+TLP saves laptop battery power on Linux without the need to understand every technical detail.

 TLP comes with a default configuration already optimized for battery life, so you may just install and forget it.
 Nevertheless TLP is highly customizable to fulfil your specific requirements.

 TLP is a pure command line tool with automated background tasks.
 It does not contain a GUI.

+## Power profiles
-Separate settings profiles depending on the power source AC/battery:
+Depending on the power source (AC or battery) the following settings are applied:

 - Kernel laptop mode and dirty buffer params
 - Processor frequency scaling including "turbo boost" / "turbo core"
 - Limit max/min P-state to control power dissipation of the CPU - intel_pstate only